 Rome Optional Excursions

-Monograms offers a variety of optional excursions you can book either before you even arrive, or through the Local Host on site.
+Independence by Globus offers a variety of optional excursions you can book either before you even arrive, or through the Local Host on site.
 I selected several optional excursions to try out, and it’s probably no surprise that they were foodcentric.

 I’ve taken a few fresh pasta making classes previously, but the classes were focused on just the fresh pasta.
 So I was excited to sign up for a Roman pastas cooking experience in which we learned to make fresh pasta from scratch, along with three Roman sauces.